postsharp/Metalama.Documentation/conceptual/Aspects/aspect-composition.md

 # Aspect composition

-What happens when several aspects are applied to the same class?
+What happens when multiple aspects are applied to the same class?
 This problem is called _aspect composition_.
-This is a very hard problem.
-The good news is that Metalama provides a consistent and deterministic model to cope with that situation.
+This problem is very hard to solve.
+Metalama solves this problem by providing a consistent and deterministic model for aspect composition.

-There are three major points of interest:
+There are three major points of interest.

 1. Strong ordering of aspects and advice
 2. Code model versioning
 3. Safe composition of advice

 ## 1. Strong ordering of aspects and advice

-Aspects are "things" that receive a code model as inputs and provide some outputs: advice, diagnostics, validators, and child aspects.
-The only important output for this discussion is _advice_ because the other outputs do not modify the code.
-Most aspects have a single layer of advice, but it is possible to define several layers.
+Aspects are things that receive a code model as input, and provide outputs such as advice, diagnostics, validators, and child aspects.
+The only relevant output for this discussion is *advice* because other outputs do not modify the code.
+Most aspects have a single layer of advice, but it is possible to define multiple layers.

-To make sure that the order of execution of aspects and advice is consistent, Metalama uses two ordering factors:
+To ensure the order of execution of aspects and advice is consistent, Metalama uses two ordering criteria.

 1. _Aspect layer_.
 The order of execution of aspect layers _must_ be specified by the aspect author or user.
 To learn how to specify the order of aspect classes and layers, see <xref:ordering-aspects>.

 2. _Depth Level_ of target declarations.
 Every declaration in the compilation is assigned a _depth level_.
 Within the same aspect layer, declarations are processed by order of increasing depth, i.e. base classes are visited before derived classes, types before their members, and so on.

 Aspects and advice in the same layer and applied to declarations of the same depth are executed in undetermined order and may be executed concurrently on several threads.